johnsosoka/site-johnsosoka-com/README.md

 ### Notes

 - This infrastructure uses CloudFront as a content delivery network and S3 buckets to host the website content.
 - The IAM user created has permissions to manage the S3 buckets and create CloudFront invalidations.
+It is intended to be used by the GitHub Actions workflows.
 - The Terraform state is managed remotely using an S3 backend.

 ## Contributing